glomadrian/RoadRunner/README.md

 ## How to

-The library use the standard String path information (only one path) and the original size to works, you needs to obtain it using a external tool, the path information look like this:
+The library use the standard String path information (only one path) and the original size to works, you need to obtain it using a external tool, the path information look like this:

 ```
 M306.314,58.9801 C275.235,27.9011,224.837,27.9011,193.759,58.9801